dlenhart/central-swagger-ui/README.md

 ## Swagger-UI

 A centralized Swagger instance for your many microservices.
-Built with PHP/Laravel and a small CRUD interface built in Vue - Bootstrap-Vue.
+Built with PHP/Laravel with a small CRUD interface built in Vue & Bootstrap-Vue components.
 Add your links in the interface, the Swagger Document page will present each url in a drop down menu on the document.
+Implements service-repository-pattern in Laravel.

 ![Screen Shot](public/images/sc-ss-2.png)